rpgreview/papersandpaychecks/cow-orkers.md

 "Years ago the valley was green, and animals ran free through golden fields of grain", or so the story goes.

-The princess Venice Novateló ruled over these peaceful campsites land and the people were secure and happy.
+The princess Venice Novateló ruled over these peaceful campsites and the people were secure and happy.
 They were happy campers.
 She wasn't a real princess, but that didn't matter because this is a postmodern story.

 Then one day a real-estate developer driving a red Maserati appeared in the driveway of the princess' little bed and breakfast and almost overnight the campsites fell into development.